-Sample First Meeting Agenda for an Advisory Board Meeting
+Sample Agenda for Your First Advisory Board Meeting

 How to Create an Agenda, Stay Organized, and More

-After finding people to serve on your Advisory Board, sending out invitation letters, and selecting the board members, it's time to start planning the first Advisory Board meeting.
-The key to getting your Advisory Board off to the right start is to start as you mean to go on.
+After finding people to serve on your advisory board, sending out invitation letters, and booking a venue, it's time to start planning the agenda for your first advisory board meeting.
+The key to getting your advisory board off to the right start is to structure the initial meeting for maximum productivity.

-You've already given a great deal of thought to what you hope to gain from having an Advisory Board and looking forward to the advice and expertise that your Advisory Board members can provide in various aspects of your business such as management, marketing, accounting, staffing, customer service, technology, etc.
+You've already given a lot of thought to what you hope to gain from having an advisory board and are looking forward to the advice and expertise that your board members can provide on various aspects of your business, including management, marketing, accounting, staffing, customer service, technology, and so on.

-Plan the First Meeting Agenda Around a Problem or Discussion Topic
+Plan the Agenda Around a Problem or Discussion Topic

 Gather the Relevant Background Materials

-Because this is the first Advisory Board meeting, you should include a business plan and any other documents pertinent to the discussion topic, such as charts, graphs and fact sheets illustrating the background of the discussion topic.
+Because this is the first meeting, include a business plan and any other pertinent documents, such as charts, graphs and fact sheets that illuminate the background of the discussion topic.

-If possible, you should send a copy of these documents to all Advisory Board members two weeks in advance, along with a copy of the agenda.
+If possible, send a copy of these documents to all advisory board members at least two weeks in advance, along with a copy of the meeting agenda.

 Create the Meeting Agenda

-Notice that each agenda item is timed; building a time schedule into your meeting and sticking to it ensures that your meeting doesn't get bogged down and stimulates on-topic discussion.
+Building a time schedule into your agenda and sticking to it ensures that your meeting doesn't get bogged down and stimulates on-topic discussion.

-You will also want to make some arrangements for recording the minutes of the meeting.
-Don't try to do this yourself; you need to be able to participate fully by listening and contributing.
-If you don't have someone who can attend and serve as a secretary, ask permission of your Advisory Board members to record the meeting.
+You'll also want to make arrangements for recording the minutes of the meeting.
+Don't try to do this yourself as you need to be able to participate fully by listening and contributing.
+If you don't have someone who can attend and serve as a secretary, ask your advisory board members for permission to record the meeting.

 Make Refreshments Available

-Having refreshments available is a good idea.
-Coffee, tea, water, juices and healthy snacks such as fruit or muffins are a nice touch and always welcome at meetings.
+Providing refreshments is a good idea.
+Coffee, tea, water, juices, and healthy snacks, such as fruit and muffins, are a nice touch that's always welcome at meetings.
 After your first meeting, you will have a sense of attendees' preferences for beverages and snacks and can plan accordingly for the next meeting.

 Above all, don't fret about your presentation.
-You are there to share your vision and hopes for your company and seek advice, not to impress anyone with multimedia presentation effects.
+You're there to share your vision and hopes for your company and to seek advice, not to impress anyone with multimedia presentation effects and the like.

-Your long-range goal is to establish a working relationship of trust with your Advisory Board members, so focus instead on ensuring that your Advisory Board members walk away feeling that they've been heard and that they've contributed to the management of your company—and looking forward to the next meeting of the Board.
+Your long-range goal is to establish a working relationship of trust with your advisory board members, so focus on ensuring that they walk away from the meeting feeling that they've been heard and have contributed meaningfully to the management of your company—and that they're looking forward to the next board meeting.

-The sample advisory board meeting agenda below includes suggested activities with notes to guide you through the meeting process.
-Print out this agenda and adapt it to your needs.
-You can copy it directly into a Word, Excel, or similar office document by selecting the text and using copy/paste.
+Review the sample agenda, which includes suggested activities with notes to help you run the meeting efficiently.
+Then print it out and adapt it to your needs.
+You can copy it directly into a Word, Excel, or similar document by selecting, copying, and pasting the text.

 [Your Company Name]

-(Assuming your Advisory Board members haven't met, introduce yourself and all the Board members, giving a brief outline of their expertise.)
+(Call the meeting to order and, assuming your advisory board members haven't met, introduce yourself and all the board members, giving a brief outline of their expertise.)

-(A brief statement of how you see the Advisory Board operating and the contributions you hope the Advisory Board can make to your company.
-Include details such as how often the Board will meet.)
+(Make a brief statement on how you see the advisory board operating and the contributions you hope it can make to your company.
+Include details such as how often the board will meet.)

-(If there are any.
-If there aren't, ask your Board Members how they see the Advisory Board operating and how they hope to contribute.)
+(Include questions If there are any.
+If there aren't, ask your board members how they see the advisory board operating and how they hope to contribute.)

-(You want to keep the ideas flowing at this stage; don't reject or dismiss ideas at this point.
-Do contribute your ideas/views, too.)
+(You want to keep the ideas flowing, so don't reject or dismiss ideas at this point.
+But do contribute your ideas and views too.)

-(Evaluating the ideas the group has heard and choosing the best "solutions".)
+(Evaluate the ideas the group has shared and choose the best solutions.)

 (Summarize the topic, the discussion, and the results for the group and tell them what you plan to do.)

-If you use this time schedule, this is a great time to take your Advisory Board members out to a good lunch (especially if snacks have not been served during the meeting).
-Remember that the meeting is over and the lunch should be primarily a social occasion!
+If you plan a morning meeting, immediately following adjournment is the perfect time to take your advisory board members out to lunch (especially if snacks weren't served during the meeting).
+Remember, though, that the meeting is over and lunch should primarily be a social occasion.

 Keep the Meetings Short

-You should never have an Advisory Board meeting that runs longer than two hours.
-Two hours is long enough for most people to give their undivided attention to the task at hand.
+You should never schedule a board meeting to run longer than two hours, which is long enough for most people to give their undivided attention to the task at hand.

-In future meetings, you should start with a review of what you've done about the topic that was discussed in the last meeting, and invite your Advisory Board members' comments about your company's actions.
+In future meetings, start with a review of what you've done about the topic that was discussed at the last meeting, and invite your advisory board members' comments about your company's actions.

-Because the "meet and greet" is out of the way, you may want to have two discussion topics at future meetings of your Advisory Board.
-You may even have three if you think they'll fit comfortably into the two-hour format.
-But you should never have more than three.
+Because the meet and greet is out of the way, you may want to have two discussion topics at future meetings.
+You can even have three if you think they'll fit comfortably into the two-hour format, but you should never try to squeeze in more than three.